twinysam/INSIDE-ARG/readme.md

 ![Collector's Edition sticker](https://i.imgur.com/1mLxx7Z.png)

 The community has since been trying to get detailed pictures of each.
-We are gathering every sticker we've found here: https://github.com/twinysam/INSIDE-ARG/tree/master/images/stickers
+We are gathering every sticker we've found here: https://github.com/twinysam/INSIDE-ARG/blob/master/stickers.md (if you have one, please let us know at the [Discord](https://discord.gg/gQ74gaa))

 This is what we know so far: